pernillelorup/AppDevelopmentFeatures/README.md

 A property in kotlin consists of a field plus a getter and optionally a setter.
 This means that once a property is specified in a class, default get and set methods are created behind the scenes, and access to the variable from the outside is done by dot-notation.
 This is as opposed to Java, where the code for a simple Java 'beans' class is very verbose in comparison with Kotlin.

+The type of a property does not need to be explicit, if it can be deferred from the initializer.

 Properties are defined as either val or var, the former one being immutable.

 ```kotlin